 Sallyann Sutton, Head of School Nursing, said;” Walsall’s Chat Health is already a great resource which quickly lets young people know that help and advice is only a text away.
 It makes perfect sense that parents now have access to the service too.
 Children may have already asked health-related questions at home, but before they answer, families might want some clear professional advice and guidance on how best to frame their response.
 Chat Health can reassure them with answers to everyone’s questions.”

 Uma Viswanathan, Consultant in Public Health for Walsall Council added: “We are delighted that this extra support from qualified nurses has now been made available to parents.
-Being a parent is hard at times and this service will ensure that parents can gain health related advice at a time and in a manner which is convenient to them.”
+Being a parent is hard at times and this service will ensure that parents can gain health-related advice at a time and in a manner which is convenient for them.”